Home > Articles > EDTA Full Form: (Ethylenediamine Tetraacetic Acid), Definition, Uses, Acid or Base and Side Effects

 EDTA Full Form Overview

-EDTA Full Form: The full form of EDTA is Ethylenediamine tetraacetic acid.
-It is a popular chemical that goes by several names and is frequently utilized in medicinal and industrial applications.
+EDTA Full Form is Ethylenediamine tetraacetic acid.
+EDTA is a popular chemical that is known by multiple names.
+It is comprehensively used in medicinal and industrial applications.
 Ferdinand Munz was the first to synthesize this chemical in 1935.
 It is a colorless, crystalline, slightly soluble organic molecule utilized in biology and inorganic chemistry.
 It is a chelating agent.
 It's also something with a claw-like structure that we use to grab and stick to other molecules.
 It is a metal ion-binding chemical that contains calcium, magnesium, lead, and iron.
 It is a polyprotic acid that chelates calcium and other metal ions.
 It is made up of four carboxylic acid groups and two amine groups with lone-pair electrons.
 In this article, we will look into the full form of EDTA, its structure, properties, applications, and significance in various fields.

 EDTA Full Form in Medical: EDTA stands for Ethylenediamine Tetraacetic Acid.